 There are different types of foundations for prefab homes.
 Here is a list of some of them along with a brief description of what they are.
 Be sure to check with your township’s building inspector to see what your area requires!

 Singlewides are typically set on piers, slab, or slab with piers.
-These prefab homes can go in mobile home parks and sometimes placed on land depending on local building codes.
+These prefab homes can go in mobile home parks or be placed on land depending on local building codes.

 Doublewides are typically on a slab with piers, crawlspace, or basement.
-Prefab homes like these can go into mobile home parks and generally on private land, be sure to check with the local building department!
+Prefab homes like these can go into mobile home parks or on private land.
+Be sure to check with the local building department!

 MODULAR (BOCA) HOMES